DrewThomasson/ebook2audiobookXTTS/README.md

 - **Hungarian (hu)**
 - **Korean (ko)**

-Specify the language code when running the script.
+Specify the language code when running the script in headless mode.
 ## 🚀 Usage

-### 🖥️ Gradio Web Interface
+### 🖥️ Launching Gradio Web Interface

 1. **Run the Script**:
    ```bash